kint-php/kint/contrib.md

 * `renderNothing()`
 * `postRender()`

-Additionally, the `filterParserPlugins(array)` method lets the renderer alter the list of parser plugins before parsing.
+Additionally, the `filterParserPlugins(array $plugins)` method lets the renderer alter the list of parser plugins before parsing.
 This lets renderers that can't support plugins anyway disable them for performance.

 The renderer typically uses hints to inform its rendering behavior.
 For example, the `blacklist` hint causes the rich renderer to draw a crossed out button instead of a `+`.